 Video of the Day

-Before you get too enthusiastic about replacing an old runner, check to see if it needs to be replaced.
+Before you get too enthusiastic about replacing an old runner, confirm that it needs to be replaced.
 It might be that the runner is loose.
 A few surgically placed screws should secure it.
 If a runner is split or cracked, remove the screws or nails holding it in place.
 Inject glue into the cracks or splits and apply clamps.
 Let the glue dry overnight, then reinstall the runner.
 Check the runners on the drawer too, and repair them as needed.

 Lubricate wooden runners with wax to keep them moving smoothly.